karlstolley/rtc/syllabus/_projects/project-01.md

   - action: Post your Project One progress to Basecamp.
     description: >
       Include a link to your GitHub repository.
-Be sure and also respond to the progress of other group projects.
-    deadline: 2021-09-23
-  - action: Post your Project One progress to Basecamp.
-    description: >
-      Include a link to your GitHub repository and a short video where your group talks through your project running in a web browser.
-Be sure and also respond to the progress of other group projects.
+Be sure and also respond to the progress of other projects.
     deadline: 2021-09-30
   - action: Submit your final Project One.